justinFrevert/Substrate-Client-Runtime-Interface/README.md

 The interface to bring offchain-data from the client into the runtime is known as the [Runtime API](https://docs.substrate.io/rustdocs/latest/sp_api/index.html).
 Developers can expose their runtime or pallet functions to the client through runtime api functions.
 This repository demonstrates this through https://github.com/justinFrevert/Substrate-Client-Runtime-Interface/commit/7f9ffe9e1f0ca2846518f8fdd28d036e05f69dc5.
 The general steps to implement are:
 1. Add some library that declares your runtime api trait, through use of `decl_runtime_apis`.
 (See: `primitives/my-runtime-api/src/lib.rs`)
 2. Implement the runtime api in the `impl_runtime_apis` section in your runtime.
 Inside of your runtime api function is where you will call whichever runtime function you desire and deem safe.
 See the `impl_runtime_apis` section inside `runtime/src/lib.rs`.
+3. Now you can use your runtime api function somewhere inside your client.
+In this example, we've just placed it inside of the service.rs, and included some arbitrary action of posting some example data.
+Though this could be some offchain action, or some other useful thing.

 ### Host functions
 TBD